steel-bucket/Tweeb-API/README.md

-# Tweeb-API
+# DRF-API-Boilerplate
-API for Tweeb, written in DjangoRestFramework
+Boilerplate code for a Rest API in DjangoRestFramework.